-DMAS takes the following measures to ensure accessibility of the DMAS Agency Website:
+DMAS takes the following measures to ensure digital accessibility of the DMAS Agency Website:

-The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
+The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve digital accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-The DMAS Agency Website is currently partially conformant with WCAG 2.0 level AA.
-Partially conformant means that some parts of the content do not fully conform to the accessibility standard.
+The DMAS Agency Website is currently mostly conformant with WCAG 2.0 level AA.
+Mostly conformant means that some parts of the content, particularly legacy content, may not fully conform to the accessibility standard.
 Our efforts to remediate and/or recreate nonconformant content where possible are ongoing.

-We welcome your feedback on the accessibility of DMAS Agency Website.
-Please let us know if you encounter accessibility barriers on the DMAS Agency Website:
+We welcome your feedback on the digital accessibility of DMAS Agency Website.
+Please let us know if you encounter digital accessibility barriers on the DMAS Agency Website:

 - E-mail: email@example.com

 We will try to respond to feedback within two business days.